-The objective of the English Academy is to help new students with a low level of English to achieve the necessary English proficiency level required to enter their respective IB PYP or MYP grades after 1 or 2 semesters in the program.
+The objective of the English Academy is to help new students with a low level of English who are unable to access the PYP or MYP curriculum.
+The aim of the program is to help students achieve the necessary English proficiency level required to enter their respective IB PYP or MYP grades after 1 or 2 semesters in the program.